catalyst-cloud/python-openstack-odooclient/docs/managers/index.md

 # Managers

-The Odoo Client object exposes a number of record managers, which contain methods used to query specific record types, or create one or more new records of that type.
+The Odoo client object exposes a number of record managers, which contain methods used to query specific record types, or create one or more new records of that type.

 For example, performing a simple search query would look something like this: